 There has been no specific consultation undertaken in respect to this matter.

 In accordance with the Strategic Community Plan Key Result Area: Built Belmont Business Belmont.

-- Objective: Maintain public infrastructure in accordance with sound asset management practices - Strategy: Manage the City's infrastructure and other assets to ensure that an appropriate level of service is provided to the community.
+Objective: Maintain public infrastructure in accordance with sound asset management practices appropriate level of service is provided to the community.